-I’m okay with my boys’ obsession with Legos for the most part.
-They really are a fantastic toy, after all.
-Open ended, they encourage imagination and fine motor skills, and they teach kids about science and engineering principles.
+They are completely hooked, and I’m okay with that.
+Legos really are a fantastic toy.
+They’re open ended, they encourage imagination and fine motor skills, and they teach kids about science and engineering principles.
 Win!

 (P.S. – Did you know you can buy OFF-BRAND building bricks???
 I will say that I think Lego is worth buying for specific sets, but if you just want a grab bag of basic pieces to get your child’s creativity rolling (and bump up their building stash), check out these off-brand options.)

 All that being said, Legos aren’t the ONLY fabulous toy for kids who love to build.
 If you have a Lego lover at home, but you want to branch out and try some other fun building toys, here are some of our other favorites!

 Alternatives to Legos: Gifts for kids who love to build

 We received these as a gift several years ago, and they were the biggest surprise hit with my boys!
 They come with instructions for a few basic creations, but most of the design is left to your imagination.
 We have made balls, rockets, monsters, boats, snowflakes, flowers, snakes, and many more creations.
 They hook together securely, so you don’t have to worry about children falling apart over creations that…well…fell apart.
 Years later, they are still one of my boys’ favorite building toys.
 Plus, they’re downright cheap!
 Most of the sets I’ve seen are around $15.
 Way to get some serious bang for your buck!

 Magnet Tiles – HIGHLY RECOMMENDED